GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger/index.md

 ## Register a trigger to attribute a conversion

 Registering a trigger is similar to
 [registering an attribution source event](http://localhost:8080/docs/privacy-sandbox/attribution-reporting/register-attribution-source/).
-The [complete steps](#step-1-initiate-the-trigger-registration) are below.
+The [complete steps](#step-1-initiate-the-trigger-registration) are described later.
 Here's the summary:

 1. **Initiate the trigger registration.** Use a pixel or a `fetch()` call to make a request.